GraphQL vs REST: A Dialogue Between Frontend and Backend

 }

-The N+1 Problem: Both Sides Have It
+N+1 Exists on Both Sides

-What I Actually Chose for My Last Project
+What I Picked for My Last Project

 Mostly.